 The great female Pharaoh of the 18th Dynasty, Hatshepsut, assumed power after her husband and half-brother, Thutmose II died.
-His son, by a different wife, was too young to rule the country and Hatshepsut was assigned as co regent.
+His son, by a different wife, was too young to rule the country and Hatshepsut was assigned as co-regent.
 She insisted it was her right to rule based on her lineage and wore the symbols of The Pharaoh.
 Her reign lasted for nearly 20 years, from 1473 until 1458 BC.
-During this time, she accomplished various architectual projects and sent trade expiditions into Punt to bring back exotic goods.
+During this time, she accomplished various architectural projects and sent trade expeditions into Punt to bring back exotic goods.
 During her time, it was been nearly impossible for a woman to rule Egypt and even more rare to become a Pharaoh.
-However, overcoming all the challenges, she still became one of the kind ruler
+However, overcoming all the challenges, she still became one of a kind ruler.

 Thutmose III was the son of Thutmose II, the husband of Hatshepsut.
 He had been too young to rule Egypt when his father died, leaving Hatshepsut as his regent and later pharaoh of the country.
 Thutmose III ruled from 1479 until 1425 BC and is sometimes referred to as the Napoleon of Ancient Egypt, because of his military intelligence.
 He is the first person in history to utilize the sea during war efforts against the Kingdoms of Phoenicia.
 During his reign, Egypt carried out 16 military campaigns, capturing around 350 cities.
 He is known for increasing the wealth of Egypt and for treating his captures fairly.